Amy Rose : Le guide complet du personnage emblématique de Sonic

 Amy Rose: The Complete Guide to Sonic's Iconic Character

-Amy Rose , also originally known as Rosy the Rascal in some 1990s media, is one of the most recognizable figures in the Sonic the Hedgehog franchise.
-First appearing in Sonic CD (1993), she evolved from a lovelorn damsel in distress to a playable heroine armed with her Piko Piko hammer .
-Optimistic , tenacious , and loyal to Sonic , she has become a pillar of the universe .
+Amy Rose, also originally called Rosy the Rascal in some 1990s media, is one of the most recognizable figures in the Sonic the Hedgehog franchise.
+First appearing in Sonic CD (1993), she has evolved from a distressed fan in love to a playable heroine armed with her Piko Piko Hammer.
+Optimistic, tenacious, and loyal to Sonic, she has become a mainstay of the universe.

 Sonic CD (1993)

-Amy makes her debut on the Mega-CD as a young hedgehog and Sonic fan .
-In the game, she is kidnapped by Metal Sonic on the orders of Dr. Robotnik , which triggers the Sonic/Metal confrontation.
-From this first appearance, two elements are established: her attachment to Sonic and her propensity for finding herself in the thick of the action .
+Amy made her debut on Mega-CD as a young hedgehog who admired Sonic.
+In the game, she is kidnapped by Metal Sonic on the orders of Dr. Robotnik, which triggers the Sonic/Metal confrontation.
+From this first appearance, two elements are established: her attachment to Sonic and her tendency to find herself at the heart of the action.

 3D Era Redesign

-With Sonic Adventure (1998), Amy acquired her modern look : a red dress with white trim, red and white boots, a red headband, and more slender proportions.
-Most importantly, she benefited from a playable storyline centered on her , demonstrating that she could act independently and protect someone other than herself.
+With Sonic Adventure (1998), Amy gained her modern appearance: a red dress with white trim, red and white boots, a red headband, and more slender proportions.
+Most importantly, she received a playable scenario centered on her that showed she could act alone and protect someone other than herself.

 • Color: bright pink, peach muzzle